The Simpsons season 21

-The twenty-first season of the American animated sitcom The Simpsons aired on Fox between September 27, 2009 and May 23, 2010.
+The twenty-first season of the American animated sitcom The Simpsons aired on Fox between September 27, 2009, and May 23, 2010.
 It was the first of two seasons that the show was renewed for by Fox, and also the first season of the show to air entirely in high definition, the twentieth season having nine holdover episodes from the nineteenth season that were in standard definition.
 The season was produced by Gracie Films and 20th Century Fox Television.
 Executive producer Al Jean remained the showrunner.

 With this season, The Simpsons established itself as the longest-running American primetime television series surpassing Gunsmoke.

 The season received mainly positive reviews from critics, with many praising "The Squirt and the Whale", "To Surveil with Love" and "The Bob Next Door".
-The show moved up 16 positions in the Nielsen ratings from the previous season and received numerous award nominations, winning two — an Emmy Award for Anne Hathaway for her voicing in "Once Upon a Time in Springfield", and an Annie Award for "Treehouse of Horror XX".
+The show moved up 16 positions in the Nielsen ratings from the previous season and received numerous award nominations, winning two — an Emmy Award for Anne Hathaway for her voice work in "Once Upon a Time in Springfield", and an Annie Award for "Treehouse of Horror XX".